The Judd School: Inter-war years: 1919–1939

 In June 1919, soon after the passage of Education Act 1918, the school successfully applied for grant-earning status and became partly state-funded.
-As a consequence, it became necessary to introduce a composite governing board (including public representatives) and to offer free places, equal to 25 percent of the normal number of admissions.
+As a consequence, it became necessary to introduce a composite governing board (including public representatives) and to offer free places, equal to 25 per cent of the normal number of admissions.
 In 1925, the school saw its first students enter the Oxbridge universities and changed its name to simply The Judd School.
 Evans retired in 1928 and was replaced by Welshman Cecil Lloyd Morgan who beat 164 other applicants to a job which carried an annual salary of £650.
 He oversaw a change in the curriculum such that each form was divided into two streams, of which one took Latin, the other more vocational subjects.
 Morgan continued as many of the Judd customs as long as he could, including the tradition of donating £20 per year to send a Barnardo boy to Australia or Canada.